functionpointer/pyechorobotics/README.md

 ```

-Unfortunately, the API doesn't tell is which mode the robot is in.
+Unfortunately, the API doesn't tell is which mode ("chargeAndWork", "work" or "chargeAndStay") the robot is in.
 We can make an educated guess though, depending on what we set ourselves, history events and the status.
 This is what SmartMode does: